max-pavlenko/tracking-time-project-assigner/README.md

 ## Setup

 1. **Include the Script:**
    Press F12.
-Insert the script into a browser console or embed it into a page that contains the events you want to process.
+Insert the script into a browser console.

 2. **Configuration:**
     - `ENTITY_IDS_MAP`- define common project and task IDs for your entities.